-85. In relation to the 11 emails analysed by Mr. Rundt (which includes the Email relied on by the IAAF in this case), he states that:
+84. In relation to the 11 emails analysed by Mr. Rundt, he states that:

 "... there are some emails supposedly from Tim Sobolevsky that do not contain any transportation headers, except for the primary 'received' header that claims that this message was received via HTTP by the Gmail server or that they were delivered by EMSTP.
 All 11 email messages contain either headers that state the mail was delivered to Tim Sobolevsky's inbox or the 'received' headers show that the last hop was always a Google mail server.
 Had they been extracted from the mailbox of Dr. Grigory Rodchenkov at Yandex, they would show multiple 'received' headers including the received headers of yandex.ru, where Dr. Grigory Rodchenkov's mailbox is located.
 It is therefore unclear how those messages came into the possession of Dr. Grigory Rodchenkov.
 This issue has not been addressed and explained to us.
 This information is crucial for the assessment of the authenticity of those emails.
 Since emails can be forged easily, the emails' source and the documentation of the forensic evidence preservation process regarding these emails is essential for their evidentiary value".